cscsCSCScscs/pyodbc/Tips-and-Tricks-by-Database-Platform.md

 ##### -- Workaround 3: Use a global ##temporary table

 If neither of the previous workarounds is feasible, simply use a global ##temporary table instead of a local #temporary table.

+### Always Encrypted

+SQL Server 2016 and later support [client-side encryption and decryption](https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/always-encrypted-database-engine) of data, when used with the ODBC Driver 13.1 for SQL Server or later.
+Retrieving data from encrypted columns through pyODBC has no special considerations; however, inserting data into encrypted columns is subject to some [limitations](https://docs.microsoft.com/en-us/sql/connect/odbc/using-always-encrypted-with-the-odbc-driver) of the ODBC driver itself, the two most important in pyODBC usage being:

+- Data to be inserted into or compared with encrypted columns must be passed through a parameterised query; literals in the T-SQL directly will not work.

+- Due to the lack of server-side type conversion, it may be necessary to use the `setinputsizes()` function extension (see https://github.com/mkleehammer/pyodbc/pull/280 for details) on specific columns to cause pyODBC to send the correct data type to the server for insertion or comparison with encrypted data.
+If you receive 'Operand type clash' errors, this is likely to be the case.